 Severity ranking Continuity of supply Safety and environmental Technical complexity Financial Catastrophic Risk event will result in widespread and lengthy reduction in continuity of supply to customers of greater than 48 hours.
 Major environmental damage.
 Serious injury (permanent disability) or death of personnel or members of the public.
 Major negative media coverage.
 Use of unproven technology for critical system/ project components.
 High level of technical interdependencies between system/ project components.
-Significant cost overruns of > 3% of PBIT.
+Significant cost overruns of > 3% ofPBIT.
 Affect on revenue/asset base of 10%.
 Critical Reduction in supply or disruption for a period ranging between 24 and 48 hours over a significant area.
 Significant injury of personnel or public.
 Significant environmental damage.
 Significant negative media coverage.
 Use of new technology not previously utilised by the company for critical systems/ project components.
 Major cost overruns of between 20% and 30% over budget.
 Affect on revenue/asset base of between 5% and 10%.

-Severity ranking Continuity of supply Safety and environmental Technical complexity Financial Serious Reduction in supply or disruption for a period between 8 and 24 hours over a regional area.
+Serious Reduction in supply or disruption for a period between 8 and 24 hours over a regional area.
 Lower level environmental, safety or health impacts.
 Negative media coverage.
 Use of unproven or emerging technology for critical systems/ project components.
 Moderate impact on revenue, assets base.
 Significant Brief local inconvenience (work around possible).
-Loss of an asset with minor impact on operations.
 Little environmental, safety or health impacts.
-Limited negative media coverage.
-Use of unproven or emerging technology for systems/ project components.
-Minor impact on revenue, assets base.
-Minor/ insignificant No impact on business or core systems.
-No environmental, safety or health impacts and/ or negative media coverage.
-Use of unproven or emerging technology for non-critical systems/project components.
-Insignificant financial loss.
+Use of unproven or emerging technology for systems/ project Minor impact on revenue, assets base.